SwapnaneelR/SRAY-Submission/README.md

 # 🌟 SRAY - AI CHATBOT for Maang.in 🌟

 ## AZ WINTER HACKATHON 2024 Submission
 Welcome to the project!
 This Google Chrome extension introduces an AI Help button on the **maang.in** website, allowing users to ask for hints or solutions related to specific questions.
-Powered by JavaScript and the Gemini API, SRAY aims to enhance your learning experience.
+Powered by JavaScript and the Gemini API, this product aims to enhance your learning experience.

 ## 🚀 Features